 Beginning investors don’t realize what they don’t know.
-It’s all unfamiliar territory, so it is natural to feel a bit unsure about selecting investments for a portfolio and maintaining one.
+It’s all unfamiliar territory, so it is natural to feel a bit unsure about selecting investments for a portfolio.

 A little education can go a long way toward making you feel more comfortable in your investing decisions, though.
-Following are nine fundamentals that will get beginning investors started.
+Following are eight fundamentals that will get beginning investors started.

 1. Savings erode if you’re not investing